-Public consultations
+• Public consultations

-Provide details of consultation exercises and access to the consultation papers or information about where the public can obtain the papers.
+Provide details of consultation exercises and access to the consultation papers, or information about where the papers can be obtained.
 Include the results of consultation exercises.

-Minutes of senior level meetings
+• Minutes of senior level meetings

 Management board minutes and the minutes of similar meetings where decisions are made about the provision of services.
-Exclude material that is properly considered to be exempt from disclosure.
+Exclude material that is properly considered exempt from disclosure.